 - In Shadowrun, Cyberware / Bioware / Genetech damage the body's 'wholesomeness' (called essence) and therefore its ability to use magic.
-Too much of it and a person will die, unless magic is used to turn him/her into a Cyber Zombie (read: Cyborg).
+If someone's essence reaches zero, their soul is no longer connected to their body and they die, unless magic is used to turn them into a Cyber Zombie (read: Cyborg).
 Technology and magic are however mostly separate, and except for the intrusive implants, do not impede one another.
 A mage can still use computers and guns fine.
 At the same time, more technologically complex objects are harder to cast magic upon.

-- Rifts both plays this straight and subverts it, you will be killed on sight if you use magic in many areas, but some of the mages create "Techno-Wizard" items where a semi-technological device is imbued with magic.
-In fact, several of the setting's more advanced/powerful societies (the Splugorth, most of the power-players of the Three Galaxies, and interestingly enough most advanced primarily magic-using nations) use a combination of magic, Magitek and tech with little to no apprehension; it seems that in the Palladium Megaverse, extremism one way or the other is the wrong answer — pro-tech, anti-magic nations tend to be speciesist, militant totalitarian regimes, while pro-magic, anti-tech nations tend to be literal demonic hell-holes.
+- Rifts plays with this trope.
+You will be killed on sight if you use magic in many areas, but some mages create "techno-wizard" items where a semi-technological device is imbued with magic.
+In fact, several of the setting's more advanced societies (the Splugorth, most of the power-players of the Three Galaxies, and most advanced primarily magic-using nations) use a combination of magic, Magitek and tech with little to no apprehension.
+In the Palladium Megaverse, extremism one way or the other is the wrong answer — pro-tech, anti-magic nations tend to be speciesist, militant totalitarian regimes, while pro-magic, anti-tech nations tend to be literal demonic hell-holes.

 - DC Heroes RPG.
 There is a strange conflict between magic and science that goes back thousands of years.